-The act expands who may sell a used adaptive mobility vehicle.
-Previously, a used adaptive mobility vehicle could only be sold by a licensed adaptive mobility dealer or a licensed new motor vehicle dealer.
-The act expands the authorized sellers to include both a licensed used motor vehicle dealer and a leasing motor vehicle dealer.
+The bill expands who may sell a used adaptive mobility vehicle.
+Under current law, a used adaptive mobility vehicle may only be sold by a licensed adaptive mobility dealer or a licensed new motor vehicle dealer.
+The bill expands the authorized sellers to include both a licensed used motor vehicle dealer and a leasing motor vehicle dealer.
 New adaptive mobility vehicles, however, may still only be sold by a licensed adaptive mobility dealer or that dealer's salesperson.
-An adaptive mobility vehicle is a passenger car or bus that has been designed, modified, or

-Page | 37 H.B.
-54 Final Analysis equipped to enable an individual with a disability to operate or to be transported in that vehicle and contains specified accessibility equipment.
+An adaptive mobility vehicle is a passenger car or bus that has been designed, modified, or equipped to enable an individual with a disability to operate or to be transported in that vehicle and contains specified accessibility equipment.

-The act also exempts a licensed adaptive mobility dealer and a remanufacturer, that are owned and operated by the same company and engaged in business at the same location, from the general requirement to agree to be jointly, severally, and personally liable for any liability arising from their engagement in business at the same location.
-Continuing law otherwise prohibits two motor vehicle dealers from engaging in business at the same location unless they enter such an agreement and file it with both the Motor Vehicle Dealers Board and with the Secretary of State as part of their articles of incorporation.
+The bill exempts a licensed adaptive mobility dealer and a remanufacturer, that are owned and operated by the same company and engaged in business at the same location, from the general requirement to agree to be jointly, severally, and personally liable for any liability arising from their engagement in business at the same location.
+Current law otherwise prohibits two motor vehicle dealers from engaging in business at the same location unless they enter such an agreement.
+An agreement between those motor vehicle dealers must be filed with both the Motor Vehicle Dealers Board and with the Secretary of State as part of their articles of incorporation.
+A motor vehicle dealer that violates this requirement is guilty of a fourth degree misdemeanor.